hax/all-promises/README.md

 # all-promises -- Collect all Promise Implementations

-This project is try to collect all Promise implementations which follow ECMAScript 6 standard and Promise/A+ 1.1.1 spec.
+This project is try to collect all Promise implementations which follow [ECMAScript 6 draft](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-promise-objects) (which based on [Promises/A+ 1.1.1](https://promisesaplus.com/)).

 ## Usage